CiscoNCS/VyOSAutomation/README.md

-# VyOS_Automation
+# VyOS Automation Ansible

-Ansible playbooks to configure almost all different kinds of VyOS deployments.
+VyOS + Ansible Playbooks for different kinds of setup.

+* ZeroTouchVyOS Playbook
+* DMVPN Playbook
+* DMVPN (BGP) Playbook
+* IPSEC and BGP Playbook
+* IPSEC and GRE Playbook
+* LAN + WAN Playbook
+* User Creation and SSH Key Playbook

 # Read the requirements to have a successful runtime.